 This course aims at providing the necessary statistical skills needed for a position as project manager of a marketing research study.
 The course focuses on the application of statistical methods and the interpretation of the results, not on the detailed statistical constructs.
 The course covers sampling techniques, questionnaire design and attitude measuring, design of experiments and variance analysis, regression and correlation analysis, factor analysis, cluster analysis, multidimensional scaling, correspondence analysis and conjoint analysis within the marketing research framework.

-Electives: All students choose two of the following courses:
+Electives: All students choose two of the following courses (10 credits in total):